Read up on Speed Demos Archive's previous events, in order of earliest to latest.

-Classic Games Done Quick was held January 1-3, 2010 and raised over $11,000 for CARE (http://care.org).
-The marathon was focused mostly on 8 and 16-bit classic games and there were over 20 participants for the event.
-The marathon was fondly referred to as Mike's Abode Gaming festival in reference to MAGFest (http://magfest.org/), where the marathon was originally supposed to take place, and the fact the marathon had to take place in Mike's basement (Mike Uyama is the head coordinator for Games Done Quick events).
+Classic Games Done Quick (CGDQ) was held January 1-3, 2010 in Arlington, VA and raised over $11,000 for CARE (http://care.org).
+The marathon focused mostly on 8 and 16-bit classic games, and there were over 20 participants for the event.
+CGDQ was fondly referred as Mike's Abode Gaming festival in reference to MAGFest (http://magfest.org/), where the marathon was originally supposed to take place, and the fact the marathon had to take place in Mike Uyama's basement (Mike Uyama is the head coordinator for Games Done Quick events).
 Despite the MAGFest not working out, Uyama's basement ended up working better because it provided a more intimate location that MAGFest could not provide.

-PCF's article on the success of the marathon can be found here.
+PCF's article about the success of the marathon can be found here.

-Japan Relief Done Quick was held April 7-10, 2011.
+Japan Relief Done Quick (JRDQ) was held April 7-10, 2011.
 Unlike the previous two marathons, JRDQ was primarily organized by Andrew 'Romscout' Schroeder in a mere two weeks to quickly assist the 2011 Japan earthquake relief efforts.This marathon was not streamed from one location and was held entirely online.
 The event raised over $24,500 for Doctors Without Borders.

 OAR posted an article on the event's success!

 Awesome Games Done Quick 2012 was held January 4-10th, 2012.
-The marathon was yet again held in the National 4-H Center and had over 85 participants.
-Donators exceeded 8500 from around the globe and the average concurrent viewership was 5,000 viewers, and the peak was 12,000 viewers.
+AGDQ 2012 was yet again held in the National 4-H Center and had over 85 participants.
+Donators exceeded 8,500 from around the globe and the average concurrent viewership was 5,000 viewers, and the peak was 12,000 viewers.
 At the date of AGDQ 2012, it was SDA's most successful marathon, and raised more than the rest of the marathons to date (CGDQ, AGDQ 2011, JRDQ, and SGDQ 2011) combined.
 SDA raised a total of $149,000 for the Prevent Cancer Foundation.

 The marathon archive for AGDQ2013 is now available.
 We will have a fresh new section for the archive soon, but until then, you can find the archived videos here: http://archive.org/details/AwesomeGamesDoneQuick2013.
 Runs are listed in order of when they were ran at the marathon (follows the schedule below).
 Each run has several qualities, with 4M being the highest.

-Overall, SDA has raised over $748,000 across four separate charities.
+Overall, SDA has raised over 1 million dollars across four separate charities.